 OBEDIENT The joy of saints (holy ones) in Christ is expressed in verses 19-20.
-It exists when the disciples show "obedience" to the Lord.
-It exists when the disciples are "wise in what is good, innocent in what is evil" —and don't mistake innocence for ignorance or an eye blind to evil.
+It exists when the disciples show "obedience" to the Lord and are "wise in what is good; innocent in what is evil" —and don't mistake innocence for ignorance or have their eyes blind to evil.

 Another aspect of the relationship between disciples of Christ is brought out strongly in this chapter.
 This is the family relationship.
 People become "kinsmen" in Christ (Romans 16:7,11) although they may have no biological relationship.

 AFFECTIONATE Paul refers to these disciples as "brethren" (that is to say brothers and sisters).
 He even calls one person his "mother".
 She was the mother of Rufus, but there was a spiritual and certainly affectionate mother-son relationship between her and Paul (Romans 16:13).

 Several disciples Paul refers to as "beloved" (Romans 16:5,8,9,12).